 - Michigan in Bloom Guide: When and Where to See Flowers in Michigan – In addition to Tulip Time in Holland, Michigan is known for its cherry blossoms, spring wildflowers, sunflowers, beautiful botanical gardens open all year long, and more colorful petals worthy of planning a day trip or weekend getaway to see firsthand.

-- Rotary Botanical Gardens in Janesville, Wisconsin — If you enjoy garden strolls, you won’t want to miss the award-winning Rotary Botanical Gardens in southern Wisconsin!
+- Rotary Botanical Gardens in Janesville, Wisconsin — If you enjoy garden strolls, you should plan a visit to the award-winning Rotary Botanical Gardens in southern Wisconsin!

 - Romantic Getaways in the Midwest — Check out the most charming destinations and glamorous cities in the Midwest for those romantic escapes for two!